Skip to Content

 Optional:

-• Cricut pens (note that the Explore Air 2 already comes with a fine-tipped black pen, but not the Explore 3)
+• Cricut pens (note that the Explore Air 2 already comes with a black fine-tipped pen, but the Explore 3 does not)

 Foil transfer

-The Cricut Joy also has its own foil tip.
-But, once again, this tip is particular to the Joy and can not be used with other Cricut.
+The Cricut Joy and Joy Xtra also have their own foil tips.
+However, once again, this tip is specific to this family and cannot be used in the Explore and Maker families.

 The essentials: